|

 Although

-the consultation was primarily about the names to be included on the panel and
+the consultation was primarily about the names to be included on the

 its location, we received some comments on other aspects.